 Florida Power & Light and University of Central Florida

-Advanced Distribution Management Solutions (ADMS)
+Advanced Distribution Management Systems (ADMS)

 The energy landscape will transform more in the next 10 years than it has in the last 100.
 To be ready for tomorrow, investments in hands-on STEM education must be made today.
 Florida Power & Light Company (FPL) and GE Digital have joined forces to power a new state-of-the-art research lab at the University of Central Florida (UCF).

 The microgrid lab will serve as a research facility and control room for engineering faculty and students.
 It features control center equipment donated by FPL and GE Digital’s Advanced Distribution Management Solutions (ADMS) software that students will use to simulate and test real-life grid control operations, including finding ways to optimize and keep the grid of the future secure.